-In this paper, we make an updated attempt to understand the effect of a non-standard gravity on SNIe.
-Because modern supernova cosmology depends on the ability of SNIe to behave as standardisable candles, we are primarily interested in the standardisability of SNIe light curves in both standard and non-standard scenarios of gravity.
-Previous work \cite{Amendolaetal1999,Garcia-Berroetal1999,RiazueloUzan2002} suggested a straightforward proportionality between the intrinsic luminosity of SNIe and the value of Newton's constant $G$.
-We advance this method by investigating how the full SNIe light curves are affected by modified gravity, an approach that allows us to test whether the width-luminosity relation (WLR) is reproduced, and verify that the standardisation procedure, vital for the use of SNIe as measures of distance, still works when $G \neq G_0$.
+In this paper, we make an updated attempt to understand the effect of a non-standard gravity on SNe Ia.
+Because modern supernova cosmology depends on the ability of SNe Ia to behave as standardisable candles, we are primarily interested in the standardisability of SNe Ia light curves in both standard and non-standard scenarios of gravity.
+Previous work \cite{Amendolaetal1999,Garcia-Berroetal1999,RiazueloUzan2002} suggested a straightforward proportionality between the intrinsic luminosity of SNe Ia and the value of Newton's constant $G$.
+We advance this method by investigating how the full SNe Ia light curves are affected by modified gravity, an approach that allows us to test whether the width-luminosity relation (WLR) is reproduced, and verify that the standardisation procedure, vital for the use of SNe Ia as measures of distance, still works when $G \neq G_0$.
 As a first step towards a more comprehensive study, this work has made three simplifications that ideally should be revisited in more detail in future investigations.
-First, we use a semi-analytical model to predict the SNIe light curves, although a more detailed analysis may involve running full 3D hydrodynamical simulations for the SNIa explosion.
-The physics and astrophysics of SNIe is not yet fully understood, but the simple light curve model used here works reasonably well empirically.
+First, we use a semi-analytical model to predict the SNe Ia light curves, although a more detailed analysis may involve running full 3D hydrodynamical simulations for the SN Ia explosion.
+The physics and astrophysics of SNe Ia is not yet fully understood, but the simple light curve model used here works reasonably well empirically.
 Second, we model the effect of modified gravity as a time variation of the gravitational constant $G$, which affects properties of the white dwarf progenitors such as their mass, radius and gravitational binding energy.